What is Paralysis?

 Functional Electrical Stimulation: It is known to help patients who are suffering from the lower leg as well as feet paralysis.
 This form of treatment uses electrical impulses to restore muscle function.
 Thus, the affected muscles are stimulated with electric pulses along with a vigorous exercise regime for a stated period of time.
 Research has shown that this type of treatment is very effective.
 In fact, patients with zero movements have been able to regain considerable control of their legs after undergoing this treatment, thus allowing them to lead a considerably normal lifestyle.

 The eligibility criteria include:

 Pain is a major side effect of paralysis treatment through physiotherapy.
 Because the physiotherapy session is long and extensive, it can leave a patient exhausted.
-Undergoing physiotherapy to treat paralysis can be quite laborious and one needs strong will and determination along with support from family and friends to undergo treatment.
+Undergoing physiotherapy can be quite laborious and one needs strong will and determination along with support from family and friends to undergo treatment.